umputun/feed-master/README.md

 # Feed Master [![Build Status](https://github.com/umputun/feed-master/workflows/build/badge.svg)](https://github.com/umputun/feed-master/actions) [![Coverage Status](https://coveralls.io/repos/github/umputun/feed-master/badge.svg?branch=master)](https://coveralls.io/github/umputun/feed-master?branch=master) [![Docker Automated build](https://img.shields.io/docker/automated/umputun/feed-master)](https://hub.docker.com/r/umputun/feed-master)

-Pulls multiple podcast feeds (RSS) and republishes as a common feed, properly sorted and podcast-client friendly.
-Optionally posts the new items to telegram's channel.
+Feed-Master is a service that aggregates and publishes RSS feeds.
+It can pull multiple feeds from different sources and publish them to a single feed.
+The service normalizing all the feeds to make sure the combined feed is valid, compatible with podcast clients and compatible with RSS 2.0 specification.

+In addition to making RSS feeds, Feed-Master can also publish updates to both twitter and telegram.
+In case of telegram the actual mp3 audio file is published too.
+In case of twitter the mp3 audio file is published as a tweet with a link to the original audio file and with the episode info, like title and/or description.

-In addition to combining multiple feeds from external sources, it also supports extracting audio from youtube channels and use it to make the final feed.
+Feed-Master supports extracting audio from youtube channels and use it to make the final feed.
 The service uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to pull videos and [ffmpeg](https://www.ffmpeg.org/) for audio extraction.
+In this mode feed-master serves the audio files in addition to the generated RSS feed.

 ## Run in docker (short version)

 - Copy `docker-compose.yml` and adjust exposed port if needed
-- Create `etc/fm.yml` (sample provided in `_example`)
+- Create `etc/fm.yml` (samples provided in `_example`)
 - Start container with `docker-compose up -d feed-master`

 ### Application parameters